rduplain/memo/startups-for-people-with-problems.md

 founder's perspective and not the investor's:

 * Investors are generally interested in financial projections which have oversized returns, meaning that the projection has exponential growth.
+This exponential growth, to me, defines a startup.
 Conversely, small businesses or long-running companies will focus on year-over-year growth, which is approximately linear or compounded growth rates.
-Imagine a slide deck with a hockey stick projecting valuation, typically revenue.
+For a startup, imagine a slide deck with a hockey stick projecting valuation, typically based on revenue.
 Even if it is made up, many investors want to see that you will go after it regardless.
 * Very often a startup has more than one investor in a round.
 The first investor to commit will shape the terms for other investors.
-* Raising money often means talking to 10 prospective investors for every 1 investor.
+* Like any sales process, raising money often means talking to 10 prospective investors for every 1 investor.
 * Several VCs will say, "Sounds great!
 Come back when you need [some number in the millions]."
 * They may also say something which indicates to you, "Oh, and come to us